 Mammoth Lakes has a huge selection of good local services and although the area is not noted for being affordable, riders on a budget will still be able to swing it with a number of cheap supermarkets and low priced dorms to lodge at.
-For all your snowboard needs, Mammoth has a number of snowboard shops, such as Stormriders tel (760) 934 2471 and Mountain Riders, tel (760) 934 0679.
+For all your snowboard needs, Mammoth has a number of snowboard shops, including slopeside rentals and demo centres where you can leave your gear overnight.

-Theres plenty of accomodation to be found in the town of Mammoth Lakes which is about 4 miles from the main lodge, but note on the whole most are very expensive.
+There’s plenty of accommodation to be found in the town of Mammoth Lakes which is about 4 miles from the main lodge, but can be pricey.
 You will find condo-overload plus a few B&B joints and a hostel.
 The village on the edge of town has various apartments available and means you can practically ski-in/out every day, but at a cost.